dmorse/pscf/doc/user-man/param.rst

 The BASIS block instructs the code to construct symmetrized basis functions that are invariant under the operations of a specified space group.
-The file format for this block contains only one variable, named "group", which is a string identifier for the space group.
+The file format for this block contains only one variable, a string named "group", which is an identifier for the space group.
 The value of the "group" string can be either a standard name of one of the possible space groups or the path to a file that contains the elements of the group.
-The names of all possible space groups, in the form expected by PSCF, are presented in the page on :ref:`group-page`.
+Names of all possible space groups, in the form expected by PSCF, are given in the page on :ref:`group-page`.

   ======== =============  ==========================